Skip to main content

 • CPT can be authorized only for periods during your program of study.
 It cannot be authorized after you have completed the program.

-• If participating in CPT during the regular semester, you may work no more than 20 CPT hours per week and must continue to be enrolled in a full course of study as defined by your program.
+• If participating in CPT during the regular semester, you may work part-time (no more than 20 hours per week) and must continue to be enrolled in a full course of study as defined by your program.
+Full-time CPT will only be approved during official school breaks (winter, spring, summer).

 Apply

-3. Complete the CPT Application - You provide your academic advisor with the CPT Department Guide and employers with CPT Employer Guide if they have questions about their role in the process.
+• You can provide your academic advisor with the CPT Department Guide and employers with CPT Employer Guide if they have questions about their role in the process.

 International Center